LibrariesHacked/schema-librarydata/docs/libraries.md

 #### UPRN

-UPRN (Unique property reference number) is not currently part of the schema.
-If we include this it is worth nothing that Excel can do odd things when holding big numbers, and it may transform them to scientific notation (e.g. 1.23E+10).
+Excel can do odd things when holding big numbers, and it may transform UPRNs to scientific notation (e.g. 1.23E+10).
 UPRNs are also sometimes stored as 'zero padded' to ensure they are all the same length e.g. '00000199356' rather than '199356'.
-We would likely get a mix of both styles.
+It is likely get a mix of both styles.

 ### How the data is updated

 ---

 Each service can maintain a single data file that is updated whenever the details change, including changes to opening hours.
-As the data contains closed libraries, there is no need to remove these if a library is closed, the file can be updated by adding the year of closure.
+As the data contains closed libraries, there is no requirement to remove these if a library is closed, the file can be updated by adding the year of closure.
 If there are new libraries, they can be added as an additional row.

 ### How the data could be used {#usage}